 I cruised through the next section, much in thanks to Glenn Meeth and his cheery pacer, Tracy.
 She did a great job of talking about various things, then fitting in a "why don't we run to the next light".
 I didn’t dawdle on the calorie math anymore, but just tried to stay focused on a good pace.
 I came into Auburn Lake Trails (mile 85) feeling good and adding 15 minutes to my buffer, but flunked the medical test by being 8 lbs under weight (about 5%).
 They sat me down until I could drink three cups of broth, which took back 10 minutes of my gain.
 Alas!
 They were more concerned by my answer about the color of my urine, which was “I haven’t peed today, so I don’t know…but my vomit is nice and clear”.
 I got the dunce cap award for sure.
 I chugged down the broth, went on my way, promptly vomiting it all back up about a half mile down the trail.

 Brown’s Bar (mile 90) was a great party, and I just cruised through with a quick refill of water and some Jolly Rancher candies.
 The Vespa was really kicking in now, so I had a nice mellow level of energy.
-The sun came up as I worked my way down to the American River again, and the animals were all waking up.
+The sun came up as I worked my way down to the American River once more, and the animals were all waking up.
 The circadian rhythm gave a nice little boost up the last climb.
 Such as fascinating experience to see two sunrises in one run.

 At Hwy 49 (mile 93), Brian was in his running shoes and ready.
 We jogged through the beautiful area of Cool, CA, and he caught me up on the winners.
 Hal Koerner had held on for a repeat win, while Anita Ortiz powered through for a win in her first attempt at the distance (using only 36 gels!).
 He also let me know that my pal Jasper Halekas had gotten fourth, sneaking under 17 hours.
 Wow!
 Later I would learn that there was a three way race for M9 and M10, with Mark Lantz, AJ Wilkins, and Victor Ballesteros (who clocked the fastest time of the day between the river and the finish) within seconds of each other.
 Mark got M9, Andy got M10, and Victor got 11th – his consolation prize was that he won the Montrail Ultracup Series, which was the biggest payday of the day.